-It was founded in 1810 and has since seen many eminent figures pass through it, including poet Giosue Carducci, Nobel Prize winner in physics Carlo Rubbia, physicist Enrico Fermi, former Italian prime Minister Carlo Ciampi and mathematician Alessio Figalli.
+It was founded in 1810 and has seen many eminent figures pass through it, including poet Giosue Carducci, Nobel prizewinner in physics Carlo Rubbia, physicist Enrico Fermi, former Italian prime minister Carlo Ciampi and mathematician Alessio Figalli.

-The university focuses on teaching in the humanities, sciences and political and social sciences.
+The university focuses on teaching in the humanities, the sciences and the political and social sciences.

-The University of Luxembourg just makes it on to the list with a student population of 4,969.
+The University of Luxembourg is one of the largest universities on this list, with a student population of 4,858.

 This high-achieving small university is located in the beautiful city of Lyon.

 École Normale Supérieure de Lyon maintains its high student grades in part by recruiting its students from preparatory schools around France.
-Other students can attend the university but only if they pass the rigorous entrance exams.
+Other students may attend the university, but only if they pass the rigorous entrance exams.

 Jacobs University is one of the most international universities in Germany and is also one of the smallest.

-With fewer than 1,000 students, Brighton and Sussex Medical School is one of the smallest universities to be featured in this list.
+With fewer than 1,000 students, Brighton and Sussex Medical School is one of the smallest universities on this list.